MICHELLE OBAMA WROTE THE BOOK ON POWER DRESSING—LITERALLY

 There’s Power in Owning Your Unique Story.

 The irony of Michelle Obama’s relationship with fashion is that she never wanted to be known for it.
-She’s a Princeton and Harvard educated lawyer who, she jokes, happened to marry someone with political ambitions.
+She’s a Princeton and Harvard educated lawyer who, she joked, happened to marry someone with political ambitions.
 Yet the minute she stepped into the White House, the narrative shifted from “policy partner” to “style icon.”
 In The Look, she wrestles with that—how to honor the joy of fashion without becoming trapped by it.

 Her reflections feel especially poignant in a time when “political wife” imagery is fractured across party lines.
 While other first ladies leaned on nostalgia or nationalism, Michelle leaned into modernity.
 Her wardrobe felt fresh, global, and yes, aspirational.
-And that aspirational quality matters, especially for young Black girls who had never seen someone like her in that role, commanding the world stage with grace and audacity.
+And that aspirational quality mattered, especially for young Black girls who had never seen someone like her in that role, commanding the world stage with grace and audacity.
 For them, seeing her in custom Christopher John Rogers or Sergio Hudson wasn’t just pretty—it was proof.

 Michelle Obama understood almost immediately what so many underestimated: fashion isn’t a frivolous distraction from power.
 It is power—especially when you're the first Black First Lady of the United States.